 "Getting dressed for work is tricky," says Levo CEO Caroline Ghosn to Glamour Magazine.
-"Because of diminishing boundaries and an individuality-embracing culture is taking over, the idea of what success looks like is becoming less clear-cut."
+"Because of diminishing boundaries and an individuality-embracing culture taking over, the idea of what success looks like is becoming less clear-cut."

-Nail the Interview
+2. Nail the Interview Attire

-Don't forget to do your homework though.
-Ask your recruiter for advice on the company dress code and atmosphere as well as checking out sites like Glassdoor and Instagram for photos of current employees to get an idea of the company culture.
+Don't forget to do your homework.
+Ask your Recruiter for advice on the company dress code and atmosphere, and check out sites like Glassdoor and Instagram for photos of current employees to get an idea of the company culture.

 Here are some things you should steer clear of:

-- Ripped Jeans
+- Ripped jeans

-- Offensive T-Shirts
+- Offensive T-shirts